History of the Detroit Lions: Struggling (1939–1949)

-In 1939, the Lions' first year without their superstar players, they only managed a disappointing record of 6–5.
+In 1939, the Lions' first year without their superstar players, they managed a disappointing record of 6–5.
 This season would set the tone for the next decade.
 Before the 1940 season, Richards, then living in Beverly Hills and in poor health, sold the team to Fred L. Mandel Jr., a 31-year-old member of the family that owned the Mandel Brothers Department Store of Chicago.